top of page

 The Doric Bungalow

-You Tube came to my rescue once more – taking me on a tour of Bogambara Prison (again I couldn’t understand a word of the commentary!), around the Temple of the Sacred Tooth Relic (I had been, but too long ago to remember the exact geography) and on a rail journey between Colombo and Kandy.
-Old black and white photographs from the Edwardian period gave me an idea of street scenes and architecture including the interior of the kachcheri (the government offices), the Club and the Queen Victoria Hotel.
+YouTube came to my rescue once more.
+I took a virtual tour of Bogambara Prison (again, I couldn’t understand the commentary!), around the Temple of the Sacred Tooth Relic (which I had visited, but too long ago to remember the exact geography), and on a rail journey between Colombo and Kandy.
+Old black-and-white photographs from the Edwardian period provided insight into street scenes and architecture, including the interior of the kachcheri (the government offices), the Club, and the Queen Victoria Hotel.

 Find out more about The Star of Ceylon *here

-Buy the book in paperback, ebook, audiobook or on Kindle Unlimited
+Buy the book in paperback, ebook, audiobook, or on Kindle Unlimited.

 bottom of page